saranyberg/SaraNewmountain.earth/_posts/the-need-for-decisive-climate-action.md

 The thought target group for my posts are young people/young adults, since most people in my network who I currently reach out to are around my age.
 However, it can be read by people of any age.
 Regarding engagement level, I mainly want to reach out to people who are aware of the climate issues, who take some actions to reduce their carbon footprint, but who don't know much more and who aren't engaged.
 Secondly, I target people who know a bit more about the climate topics and are a bit engaged, but who would like to do more.

 I want to write regularly and aim to publish a post once per week.
 However, I do this in my free time, so other things might need to be prioritised at times.
 The concept might change over time as I develop the website.
-I have four categories: Get involved/engaged!; Knowing the facts; Take action!;(Inner/deeper) transformation; and Understand?/ Explained.
+I plan to write posts within the five following categories: Get involved!, Knowing the facts, Take action!, Inner transformation and Zooming in.

 Note that I am writing on this website in a personal capacity.
 I do not necessarily reflect the opinion of my employer South Pole.
 However, the vision of the company is "Climate action for all" and the mission "We accelerate the transition to a climate-smart society" which is fully in line with my own aims.